Betances blows save, Yanks fall to Jays with Red Sox next

 Lance Lynn covered five one-run innings with 80 pitches for New York, and David Robertson followed with two hitless innings for his longest outing of the season.
 That preserved a 2-1 lead from Andrew McCutchen's leadoff homer and Didi Gregorius' sacrifice fly in the first.

 Betances couldn't hold that edge.
-He only escaped the eighth after a baserunning blunder by Tellez led to an out at home plate before Teoscar Hernandez flied out to centre .
+He only escaped the eighth after a baserunning blunder by Tellez led to an out at home plate before Teoscar Hernandez flied out to center.
 Betances also struck out a batter, extending his AL record to 41 consecutive relief appearances with a punchout.

 Yankees star Giancarlo Stanton singled and reached third on a two-base error with two outs in the eighth, but Mark Leiter Jr. struck out Aaron Hicks swinging to strand him.